 It is an unwritten rule of childhood that the moment you see mud and water, you must jump in.
 You must smear mud all over your clothing and go home dripping wet.
 There is no other option.

-After all, there are mud pies to make, slimy dirt to squeeze through fingers, and more rocks waiting to be thrown in the water.
+After all, there are mud pies to make, slimy dirt to squeeze through fingers, and more rocks for throwing in the water.
 Just remember if your kids go home covered with mud from head to toe, you know they’ve had a great time.

 9. Use only two speeds.

 Young children have two speeds.
 The first speed is slower than a snail.
-Kids stop to investigate the leaf falling to the ground.
-The rocks in the trail have a shimmer of gold and must be dug up.
+Kids stop to investigate the leaf falling to the ground or dig up rocks with a shimmer of gold found along the trail.
 After all, the children have discovered a gold nougat.
 It takes hours to cover 100 yards.

 Then the children switch gears and rush forward.
 You’re no longer tapping your foot with impatience as the children discover yet another unique blade of grass.
-Instead, you’re gasping and panting trying to keep up with your little cheetahs rushing forward to discover what’s beyond the next hill.
+Instead, you’re gasping and panting trying to keep up with your little cheetahs rushing forward to find out what’s beyond the next hill.

 10. Plan plenty of time.

-The most important part of going on a nature hike with young kids is to relax and plan plenty of time to enjoy the hike.
+The most important part of going on a nature hike with young kids is to relax and plan plenty of time to enjoy the walk.
 Don’t try to rush.
-Rushing will just frustrate you and your children.
+Rushing will only frustrate you and your children.

 Instead give yourselves plenty of time to pick the flowers, throw rocks, and chase the birds.
 They’ll grow up all too soon and begin to rush through nature hikes to get back to their computers.